Overview

 Webhooks

-Ivy may send requests to endpoints set up by you, e.g. as webhooks.
+Ivy may send requests to endpoints that you set up, for example, as Webhooks.

 Security & Signature

-All requests which are sent to any of your endpoints will include the X-Ivy-Signature header.
-Make sure to check the value to ensure that the request is coming from Ivy and not from a third party.
+All requests sent to your endpoints will include the X-Ivy-Signature header.
+Verify this value to ensure the request is coming from Ivy and not from a third party.

 • Obtain the Webhook Signing Secret from the Ivy Dashboard

-• For every incoming request you should check the X-Ivy-Signature Header against a newly calculated Signature
+• Check the X-Ivy-Signature Header against a newly calculated Signature for every incoming request

-• The calculation is done with the request body and the Webhook Signing Secret using the HMAC & SHA-256 Hash
+• Calculate the signature using the request body and the Webhook Signing Secret with HMAC & SHA-256 Hash

 Code Examples